rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

 - [ ] Denitialization Can get the initialized state to false
 - [ ] Initialization Can get output to zero
 - [ ] Denitialization Can get output to zero
+- [x] "is_init" function returns false when not initialized - test_whenNotInitialized_thenIsInitReturnsFalse
+- [x] "is_init" function returns true when not initialized - test_whenInitialized_thenIsInitReturnsTrue
+- [x] Can't run when not initialized - test_whenNotFunctionRunWithoutInit_thenReturnInitError

 ### Boolean from integers
 - [ ] 0 is false